craigsapp/ratioscore/doc/instruments/index.md

 instrument codes</a>.

-<h2> General MIDI instrument numbers </h2>
+<h2> Number </h2>

-Here is a list of General MIDI instruments that can be used in Ratioscores:
+Here is a list of General MIDI instruments numbers that can be used in Ratioscores:

 <ul>